 Please tell your doctor if you feel that you are getting worse, or if you experience any troublesome side-effects.

 Duloxetine can make you feel dizzy or sleepy.
 If this happens, do not drive and do not use tools or machines.

 |Type of medicine||A serotonin and noradrenaline reuptake inhibitor|

 |Used for||Depression; anxiety disorder; pain caused by nerve damage in people with diabetes|

 |Also called||Cymbalta®; Depalta®; Duciltia®|

 Duloxetine is prescribed for the treatment of some mood and nerve disorders.
 These include depression, some anxiety disorders and also a certain type of pain caused by nerve damage in people with diabetes, called diabetic neuropathy.

 People with depression have a consistently low mood and other symptoms severe enough to interfere with normal day-to-day activities.
 Depression can develop for no apparent reason, or it may be triggered by a life event such as a relationship problem, bereavement or illness.
 Duloxetine is thought to work by regulating the levels of certain chemicals in your brain (called serotonin and noradrenaline/norepinephrine) which may be involved in causing the symptoms of depression.

 The symptoms of diabetic neuropathy and some anxiety disorders can also be improved by controlling the levels of serotonin and noradrenaline.
 If you have been prescribed duloxetine for either of these conditions, it will help to ease your symptoms of pain or anxiety.

-Duloxetine is also prescribed for the treatment of urinary symptoms, although a different brand and strength of capsule are used.
-There is a separate medicine leaflet called Duloxetine for urinary symptoms which gives more information about duloxetine when it is used for this condition.
+Duloxetine is also prescribed for treating urinary symptoms, although a different brand and strength of capsule are used.
+There is a separate medicine leaflet called Duloxetine for urinary symptoms, giving more information about duloxetine when used for this condition.